Paris Davis

-Paris Davis (born 13 May 1939) is a retired United States Army officer who received the Medal of Honor on 3 March 2023 for his actions on 18 June 1965 during the Vietnam War.
-He was twice previously recommended for the Medal of Honor, but both times the paperwork relating to his recommendation disappeared.
-Davis, then a captain with the 5th Special Forces Group, was instead awarded the Silver Star.
-He subsequently commanded the 10th Special Forces Group.
+Paris D. Davis (born 13 May 1939) is a retired United States Army officer who received the Medal of Honor on 3 March 2023 for his actions on 18 June 1965 during the Vietnam War, while he was a captain with the 5th Special Forces Group.
+Originally awarded the Silver Star, Davis was twice previously nominated for the Medal of Honor, but both times the paperwork relating to his nomination disappeared; the time from the first nomination to the completion of a successful third nomination spanned 58 years.

+Following his Medal of Honor action, Davis subsequently commanded the 10th Special Forces Group.
+He retired in 1985 as a full colonel after 26 years on active duty, and published the Metro Herald for another 30 years before fully retiring.
+He lives in Arlington County, Virginia.

 Early life

-Davis studied political science at Southern University on a Reserve Officers' Training Corps scholarship.
+Davis studied political science at Southern University at Baton Rouge, Louisiana, on a Reserve Officers' Training Corps scholarship.